DipanshuBisen/DipanshuBisen/README.md

 ## What I Have Worked On

-- Deployed and managed applications on Kubernetes using Deployments and Services, leveraging AWS cloud infrastructure
+- Deployed and managed applications on Kubernetes using Deployments and Services, leveraging AWS cloud infrastructure.
-- Containerized applications using Docker and managed images efficiently, integrating with Git & GitHub for version control
+- Containerized applications using Docker and managed images efficiently, integrating with Git & GitHub for version control.
-- Built and maintained CI/CD pipelines using Jenkins to automate build, test, and deployment processes
+- Built and maintained CI/CD pipelines using Jenkins to automate build, test, and deployment processes.
-- Provisioned and managed infrastructure using Terraform and Ansible for configuration management and automation
+- Provisioned and managed infrastructure using Terraform and Ansible for configuration management and automation.
-- Monitored application performance and system health using Prometheus and Grafana for real-time insights and alerting
+- Monitored application performance and system health using Prometheus and Grafana for real-time insights and alerting.
-- Developed automation scripts using Python and Shell Scripting to streamline DevOps workflows
+- Developed automation scripts using Python and Shell Scripting to streamline DevOps workflows.
-- Worked on integration flows using IBM App Connect Enterprise (ACE) as part of enterprise system integration
+- Worked on integration flows using IBM App Connect Enterprise (ACE) as part of enterprise system integration.

 ---